CodeTwo Signatures Add-in for Outlook - manual installation

 - Click OK after the installation is finished.

 The add-in is installed for the current user profile only.
 If a machine is shared between users, each of them will need to install the add-in separately.

 - Launch your Outlook to see the new add-in.
 If Outlook was already open during the installation, you need to restart it to apply the changes.

 - The add-in is now available in your Outlook and opens in the right pane.
 (Fig. 2.).
 You can change its width to resize it.
 Use a dedicated button on the ribbon to hide/show the add-in pane.

 - In the add-in pane, click Sign in.
 A Microsoft sign-in screen appears.
-Sign in using your Office 365 work account credentials and accept the permissions to synchronize the add-in with your Outlook and get automatic signatures.
+Sign in using your Microsoft 365 work account credentials and accept the permissions to synchronize the add-in with your Outlook and get automatic signatures.

 - When you're signed in, the add-in pane shows signatures that are available for you.
 Depending on your organization's settings, these signatures can be added automatically (when you compose a new message or reply to/forward a message) or you can add them yourself in compose mode in Outlook, just as you normally add Outlook signatures: go to the Message tab, click Signature on the ribbon and choose any signature that is available to you.
 Learn more about the add-in

 If the CodeTwo add-in has been installed manually by users on their machines (as described earlier), it always updates to the newest version automatically.
 The process is as follows:

 - When you start Outlook, the Launching Application window (Fig. 3.) appears and checks if the new version is available.

 - If the new version is available, the download starts automatically (Fig. 4.).
 (Note: You can cancel the download at this point, but the process will repeat each time you start Outlook.
 We always recommend updating the add-in as soon as possible.).